-We’re looking for a mid-level Product Designer with a deep understanding of the digital marketing space to help us continue to expand our platform and ecosystem.
+We’re looking for someone with a deep understanding of the digital marketing space to help us continue to expand our platform and ecosystem.
 You’ll work closely with our engineering team to spec out new features and deliver a quality experience for our customers on both desktop and mobile.

 This is a chance to help lead product design at a fast-growing startup with a proven team and substantial growth opportunities.

 Collaborate with product and engineering leaders to conceptualize, design, and execute high-quality product features.

 Advocate for good design practices and take initiative to help us improve our processes.